isomerpages/govtech-corp/media/technews/_posts/2020-10-01-post-SupplyAlly — Simplifying Nationwide Distribution.md

 items distributed, ensuring equitable distribution of essentials for individuals and households.</p>
 <h3>Technology, the driving force behind Sally</h3>
-<p>By utilising cloud technologies on our&nbsp;<a href="https://www.developer.tech.gov.sg/technologies/infrastructure-and-hosting/government-commercial-cloud" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Government Commercial Cloud</a>&nbsp;framework,
+<p>By utilising cloud technologies on our&nbsp;Government Commercial Cloud&nbsp;framework,
 Sally is able to run different distribution campaigns simultaneously with the use of unique QR codes at an effective cost model.
 In addition, by staying true to our DNA, we are able to significantly lower the lead time